OrganAssist Version 3.2

 The marker will be solid if the stop is being added and marked with a white X if the stop is being removed.
 The text displayed also confirms if the change is On or Off

-When multiple stop changes occur at the same moment they are stacked diagonally so there is no overlap if many stops are changed (for example by a combination).
+When multiple stop changes occur at the same moment they are stacked in one or more vertical columns (for example as triggered by a combination).

 To Delete a Stop Change, right-click on it and choose Delete